teomandi/DIT-BigData-Project3/README.md

 Optional arguments:
 - `-i` or `--iterations`: to set how many iterations the program to perform.
-- `-a` or `--a`: The numeric value used for the improved algorithm
+- `-a` or `--a`: The numeric value used for the improved algorithm (it is required for this algorithm).
-- `-c` or `--converge`: To enable the mode with the convergence
+- `-c` or `--converge`: To enable the mode with the convergence.
-- `-e` or `--eval`: To execute the evaluate mode.
+- `-e` or `--eval`: To execute the evaluate mode..

 ### Example:
 Simple execution for the default mode with the simple algorithm for 100 iterations:
 `python page_ranking.py -m simple -p web-Google.txt -i 100`

 Similarly for the improved algorithm
-`python page_ranking.py -m improved -p web-Google.txt -i 100`
+`python page_ranking.py -m improved -p web-Google.txt -a 0.2 -i 100`

 Evaluate mode:
-`python page_ranking.py -m improved -p web-Google.txt -e`
+`python page_ranking.py -m improved -p web-Google.txt -a=0.85 -e`

 Convergence mode.
 If iterations mentioned, they will be ignored.

 `python page_ranking.py -m simple -p web-Google.txt -c`